Before you start using PTC, make sure your software handles text correctly, uses placeholders, and loads the right language for each user.

 Translating Your Resource Files with PTC

 Once your files are ready, you can translate them with PTC.
-You don’t need to copy-paste strings or hire human translators.
-PTC delivers Better Than Human Translations, optimized for your product’s tone, audience, and platform.
+You don’t need to copy-paste strings, maintain fragile scripts, or hire human translators.
+PTC delivers human-quality translations, optimized for your product’s tone, audience, and platform.

 Step 1: Sign Up and Choose How to Use PTC